Ireland in the Eurovision Song Contest 2018: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-From 2008 to 2015, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection, while RTÉ held an internal selection in 2016 and 2017 to choose the artist and song to represent Ireland at the contest.
-For the 2018 Eurovision Song Contest, RTÉ internally selected both the artist and song.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2018 contest on 4 August 2017.
+From 2008 to 2015, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
+In 2016 and 2017, RTÉ held an internal selection to choose the artist and song.
+For the 2018 contest, RTÉ internally selected both the artist and song.

 Before Eurovision

 Internal selection

-RTÉ confirmed their intentions to participate at the 2018 Eurovision Song Contest on 4 August 2017.
-The broadcaster opened a submission period on 14 September 2017 where artists and composers "with a proven track record of success in the music industry" were able to submit their entries until 6 November 2017.
+RTÉ opened a submission period on 14 September 2017 where artists and composers "with a proven track record of success in the music industry" were able to submit their entries until 6 November 2017.
 In addition to the public submissions, RTÉ reserved the right to approach established artists and composers to submit entries and to match songs with different artists to the ones who submitted an entry.
 At the closing of the deadline, over 300 entries were received and ten were shortlisted in early January 2018 after all of the submissions were reviewed.

 On 31 January 2018, RTÉ announced that they had internally selected Ryan O'Shaughnessy to represent Ireland in Lisbon, performing the song "Together".
 "Together" was written by O'Shaughnessy himself together with Mark Caplice and Laura Elizabeth Hughes, and was selected by a jury panel consisting of music industry professionals appointed by RTÉ.
 The song was released on 9 March 2018 via a music video uploaded on YouTube.
 O'Shaughnessy's first live performance of the song took place on 9 April, during the RTÉ One Friday night programme The Late Late Show.